ecruzolivera/ecruzolivera-website/src/content/blog/5 - Cpp for Embedded Systems Part 5 Type Safe Memory Pools/5 - Cpp for Embedded Systems Part 5 Type Safe Memory Pools.md

 - [What is a RTOS?](#what-is-a-rtos)
 <!--toc:end-->

-Hi there dear Software/Embedded developers, after 5 years this is the 5th part of a [blog series](/) about using C++ in software development for microcontrollers.
+Hi there, after 5 years this is the 5th part of a [blog series](/) about using C++ in software development for microcontrollers.

 In this article, I will talk about how to avoid void pointer casting when using memory pools and similar RTOS primitives.